 Felis silvestris, the European wildcat, is a species of wildcat native to many parts of continental Europe and Scotland.
 Due to decreased habitat range and population size, these wildcats can hybridize with feral domestic cats (F. catus) which has resulted in high levels of domestic cat genetic material in some populations (Yamaguchi et al., 2015).
 Hybridisation can be beneficial, as in the case of genetic rescue in small populations of highly inbred individuals.
-However, it is often a driver of species extinction due to genetic swamping, where rare genetic material is replaced by hybrid material, which is especially severe if the population size of the species at risk is far smaller than the other .
+However, it is often a driver of species extinction due to genetic swamping, where rare genetic material is replaced by hybrid material, which is especially severe if the population size of the species at risk is far smaller than that of the invasive species.
 One population which suffers from extensive hybridization with domestic cats is the Scottish wildcat, which some have described as unviable and on the verge of eradication (Breitenmoser et al., 2019).
 This hybridisation has been driven by years of anthropogenic persecution and habitat destruction, and forces of selection such as disease have increased the rate of introgression (M. Beaumont et al., 2001; Howard-McCombe et al., 2023).
 To conserve the species and protect genetically pure individuals, a captive population of F. silvestris was founded with the aim of breeding and releasing pure individuals into the wild.
 However, even individuals in captivity have high levels of hybridisation and the rescue of this species remains a challenge.
 The second aim of this project is to use SNPE to infer a demographic model describing the flow of genetic material from F. catus to F. silvestris and wildcat evolution more broadly.
 Successfully inferring the extent of this hybridisation would provide useful information to assist in conservation efforts and the model would support our wider understanding of wildcats.

-Previous studies similar to ours have used an ABC framework with a three-population model and reduced-representation sequencing data to investigate Scottish wildcat hybridisation, using the forward-time simulator SLiM to simulate 500 generations of recent demography for wildcat cats, Scottish wildcats and a captive population (Haller & Messer, 2019; Howard-McCombe et al., 2021).
+An earlier study used an ABC framework to model Scottish wildcat hybridisation (Howard-McCombe et al, 2021).
+The forward-time simulator SLiM (Haller and Messer, 2019) was used to simulate 500 generations of recent demography for wildcat cats, Scottish wildcats and a captive population (Haller & Messer, 2019; Howard-McCombe et al., 2021) with a three-population model and reduced-representation sequencing data.
 A subsequent study optimized this ABC framework for a more detailed form of the same three-population model, this time using a combination of SLiM and a coalescent simulator, msprime (Baumdicker et al., 2022), to model the demographic history of the three populations from the divergence of wildcats and European wildcats to the present (Ward, 2021).
 This coupled simulation approach was used in our study and will be covered in more detail in the methods section.
 SNPE is a relatively recently developed tool in the field of statistics and is not yet widely used in scientific disciplines such as population genomics.
 Most studies that have used this method so far have investigated topics within subjects such as neuroscience (Gonçalves et al., 2020; Groschner et al., 2022) and physics (Akhmetzhanova et al., 2023; Furia & Churchill, 2022).
 However, very few studies, if any, have tried to use this approach sequentially to infer a model of evolution in population genomics.

 2. Methods